ChristianCricchi/shelly-s_corner/README.md

 **User story 21**: As a registered user, I want to make purchases without filling in my personal information each time

 **Achieved?**: Yes.
-Users are given the option to save their personal information in the checkout when completing an order, so it's saved to their profile and will be automatically filled in next time they order.
+Users are given the option to save their personal information in the checkout when completing an order, so it is saved to their profile and will be automatically filled in next time they order.
 They can also go to their profile and enter / update their information.

 **User story 22**: As a registered user, I want to logout of my account